nils-ost/TMNF-TimeAttackServer/docs/configuration.md

   * `2 List Challenges` Searches for all available Challenges and prints them with their name, path and unique ID
   * `3 Generate Thumbnails` Extracts missing thumbnails from the corresponding challange gbx and stores them in S3 to be accessed by TAS.
   * `4 Upload Challenges` Places all challenge gbx files for active MatchSetting in S3 to be accessed by TAS.
+  * `5 Create Backup` Creates a Backup of the whole TMNFD configuration, including Challeges and MatchSettigns
+  * `6 Restore Backup` Restores a previously created Backup from a ZIP-File

 Note to the function `Write Active MatchSettings` is executed automatically when tmnfd daemon is started.
 So there is no need to execute it manually if you plan to restart tmnfd anyways.